8 Easy Kid-Friendly Mexican Recipes

 - Add oil to a pan, saute onions, and garlic for about 6 minutes.
 Raise the heat and add beef, cumin, chilli powder, and cayenne.
 Add salt and pepper and cook.
 Stir often until the beef is browned (for 4 minutes or so).

 - Add the crushed tomatoes.
-Pour some water into the empty tomato can and add to the meat sauce.
+Pour some water into the empty tomato can and add it to the meat sauce.
 Bring the mixture to a simmer and reduce the heat to a medium-low.
 Check the seasonings.
 Now lay half of the tortillas on the pan and push them under the sauce.
 Scatter the cheddar cheese on top and lay the remaining tortilla strips on the pan.
 Push them under the sauce again.
 Cover and cook till the sauce thickens for about 8 minutes.

 - Now add the cream cheese over the lasagne and swirl the sauce.
-Scatter some more cheddar cheese and cook on low flame until it melts.
+Scatter some more cheddar cheese and cook on a low flame until it melts.

 2. Crockpot Chicken Tortilla Soup